 The easiest time to develop an effective active transportation network is at the outset of development.
 This allows for thoughtful connections to areas beyond the development, as well as reduced construction costs compared to later retrofit installations.
+As such, where an application proceeds through the development agreement process, Council may require sidewalks and active transportation connections to ensure these assets are developed at the outset of development.

-Policy 4-19: Council may, through the Subdivision By-law, require sidewalks on new public roads in the Serviced Centre Designation.
+Policy 5-21: Council may, through the Subdivision By-law, require sidewalks on new public roads in the Serviced Centre Designation.

-Policy 4-20: Council shall, through the Land Use By-law, permit trails as a land use in all zones.
+Policy 5-22: Council shall, through the Land Use By-law, permit trails as a land use in all zones.

-Policy 4-21: Council may require sidewalk and active transportation connections, including trails, to existing networks as part of an application for a development agreement.
+Policy 5-23: Council may require sidewalk and active transportation connections, including trails, to existing abutting networks as part of an application for a development agreement.

-4.2.4 Parking
+5.2.4 Parking